 In the past, Argon40 would make available scripts to control fans – but I’m not seeing anything on the site or after a quick look at their forums.

 The FANs connected to the POLY+5 and NEO 5 are now controlled directly with the Raspberry Pi 5 by default.
-If the user wants settings outside of the raspberry Pi default settings they need to set the settings in the firmware via config.txt The Argon ONE V3 still have our MCU controlling the power button and the fan speeds, which we also dropped in the Argon ONE V5.
+If the user wants settings outside of the Raspberry Pi default settings they need to set the settings in the firmware via config.txt The Argon ONE V3 still has our MCU controlling the power button and the fan speeds, which we also dropped in the Argon ONE V5.

 And so, onto the POLY+5 with THRML 30-AC.